 When approaching SEO, we need to come to terms with the idea that Google won’t always show what we want as snippets in their search results.
 But just because they’re not showing what we have specified, that doesn’t always mean that either party is at fault.

 If Google wants to restructure your snippets across different devices and for various queries over time, that’s fine.
 There are more important things for you to worry about: by focusing on the stuff that we have direct control over (like improving the content on the page itself).

-Looking for a Melbourne SEO Consultant?
+Looking for a Melbourne SEO Consultant or a specialist in Marketplace SEO?
 Reach out today to discuss your project and whether there is scope for us to work together.